-You can download the Discovery Benefits app in the Apple App Store or Google Play.
+You can download the WEX mobile app in the Apple App Store or Google Play by searching for "Benefits by WEX."
 After you install the app, follow the instructions to create an account.

 TIP

 When you file your federal tax return, you'll need to list each care provider's name, address and taxpayer identification number (usually the Social Security number).
 If your provider is a nonprofit organization under IRC 501(c)(3), such as a day care center operated by a nonprofit religious or educational group, you should indicate "tax exempt."